 Perimenopause is different from menopause (or post-menopause), which is the life phase that begins one year after your final period.

-From a hormonal perspective, perimenopause is very different from menopause in that during perimenopause estrogen is high, not low.
+From a hormonal perspective, perimenopause is very different from menopause in that during the early phases of perimenopause, estrogen goes up, not down.

 Estrogen goes on a roller coaster ride

-Starting from your late thirties, your estrogen could fluctuate and soar to almost three times higher than when you were younger—only to crash down again to almost nothing.
+Starting from your late thirties, your estrogen could fluctuate and soar to higher than when you were younger—only to crash down again to almost nothing.
 Over and over again, month after month.
 I call this the estrogen roller coaster of perimenopause.

 Symptoms of high estrogen include breast pain, heavy periods, fluid retention, irritable mood, and (in some cases) a histamine or mast cell reaction.

-Symptoms of dropping estrogen include depression, weight gain, hot flashes, and night sweats.
+Symptoms of dropping estrogen, or estrogen withdrawal, include depression, weight gain, hot flashes, and night sweats.

 Progesterone quietly exits the scene

-At the same time your estrogen is crashing up and down, progesterone quietly exits the scene.
-Which is sad because progesterone could have sheltered your nervous system from the turbulent ups and downs of estrogen.
+At the same time your estrogen is crashing up and down, progesterone quietly exits the scene—which is unfortunate because progesterone could have sheltered your nervous system from the turbulent ups and downs of estrogen.

 Progesterone drops with perimenopause because progesterone is hard to make.
 Unlike estrogen (which you make on the way to ovulation), progesterone can only be made after ovulation.
 And ovulation is hard to do, especially as you move into your forties and start to have shorter luteal phases and more anovulatory cycles.